 4.0311 One name stands for one thing, another for another thing, and they are combined with one another.
 In this way the whole group – like a tableau vivant [living picture] – presents a state of affairs.

-The above paragraphs of the Tractatus are the core of Wittgenstein’s pictorial theory of presentation that comprises the theory of meaning and truth in distinction from some basic elements in Russell’s and Frege’s theories of representation.
-The epistemological difficulty is how we understand the meaning of the proposition without be explained it to us.
-The realist-Pragmaticist explanation is that we learn language and proposition in our experience such that the preverbal components of a proposition are the iconic feeling and the indexical reaction to it in their synthesis interpreting in the conceptual meaning of a proposition interpreted in the symbolic thought.
-So not by Use that Wittgenstein will explaining in his latter philosophy but in learning the language in experience as the Peircean semiotic makes clear (Peirce, 1906 EPII: #26; Nesher, 2001a.
-Thus, this preconceptual components of the proportions are what Kant calls Aesthetic Intuition of the phenomenal subject and this can be considered by Wittgenstein as the imaginative or pictorial component of the proposition namely, the experiential contents of the propositions (Kant, CPuR: A141, Prolegomena ##34-35).
-Thus, realistically propositions are meaningful in their involvement by confrontation in reality as their preconditions of being true or false, and their truth and falsity are not referential objects of sentences but by proving the truth of the perceptual judgments as facts representing Reality (Nesher, 2002: X; cf. Wittgenstein, 1921, T:4.064).
-The factuality of a states of affairs are the proof-conditions of the hypothetical propositions that by being proved true represent this situation.
-The Wittgensteinian Metaphysical Subject determines the truth of the elementary proposition when he or she detects that the presented states of affairs are an existing fact in the world.
-This he cannot do from the structure of the form and the content of the proposition but only from outside the world from a nonhuman perspective on the structure of Reality and the factual world.
+The above paragraphs of the Tractatus are the core of Wittgenstein’s pictorial theory of presentation that comprises his theory of meaning and truth, in contrast with some basic elements of Russell and Frege’s theories of representation.
+The epistemological difficulty is how we understand the meaning of a proposition without it being explained to us.
+The realist-pragmaticist explanation is that we learn language and propositions in our experience.
+The preverbal components of a proposition are the iconic feelings and the indexical reactions to them, and their synthesis interprets the conceptual meaning of a proposition, which is interpreted in the symbolic thought.
+So, it is not by use, as Wittgenstein explains in his later philosophy, but by learning the language in experience, as Peircean semiotic makes clear (Peirce, 1906 EPII: #26; Nesher, 2001).
+Thus, the preconceptual components of propositions are what Kant calls the Aesthetic Intuition of the phenomenal subject, and this can be considered by Wittgenstein as the imaginative or pictorial components of propositions, namely, the experiential contents of the propositions (Kant, CPuR: A141; Prolegomena #34-35).
+Thus, realistically, propositions are meaningful in virtue of their confrontation with reality, as a precondition of their being true or false, and their truth and falsity are not referential objects of sentences, but are determined by proving the truth of perceptual judgments as facts representing reality (Nesher, 2002: X; cf. Wittgenstein, T: #4.064).
+The factuality of a states of affairs is the proof-conditions of the hypothetical proposition that, by being proved true, represents this situation.
+The Wittgensteinian metaphysical subject determines the truth of the elementary proposition when he or she detects that the presented states of affairs are an existing fact in the world.
+This cannot be done from the structure of the form and from the content of the proposition but only from outside the world, from a nonhuman perspective on the structure of reality and of the factual world.

 5.631 There is no such thing as the subject that thinks or entertains ideas.